Palengke: Description

 A palengke is usually composed of several dozen stalls arranged in rows under a shared roof.
 Management is usually by the local governmental units whose jurisdiction encompasses the physical location of the markets.
 Certain pieces of legislation, however, such as the Cooperatives Code (RA 7160) and the Agriculture and Fisheries Modernization Act (RA 8435) have prescribed that management of the markets be accomplished through cooperatives.
 There is little control over the day-to-day management of individual stalls, including commodity pricing.
 This has resulted in what has been called "palengke mechanics".
 A cited example would be the price of chicken during the local 2007 holiday season; lack of demand for the product resulted in prices going up rather than down.
 It was stated that this was the result of local retailers raising prices to recover financial losses from low demand.
 The Philippine government retains some control over the price of some commodities sold in palengke, especially critical foods such as rice.
 The National Food Authority calls this regulation campaign (specifically for rice), Palengke Watch.

 Issues

 The concept has its criticisms, citing several drawbacks.
-Palengke have been described as sites where illicit electric and water connections are rampant.
-In 2002, the Caloocan public market was described by city officials as unsanitary.
 Some are known to use wells, some illegally constructed, as water sources leading to possibly unsanitary water conditions.
 Another criticism of the traditional palengke is that it is an old concept that must make way for modern development; a Pasig mayor once opined that the palengke was outdated.

-The concept of the palengke is usually taken hand-in-hand with the local concept poverty.
-Because of this, a few local politicians have used as their nicknames, such as "Mr. Palengke" (Tagalog: Palengkero; or some iteration) to signify affinity with the masses.
+A few local politicians have used as their nicknames, such as "Mr. Palengke" (Tagalog: Palengkero; or some iteration) to signify affinity with the masses.
 Prominent local politician Mar Roxas used the nickname Mr. Palengke to his advantage, gaining a Senate seat in the 2004 Philippine general election.